Skip to content

 • Transportation of materials to the wellsite

-Tangible equipment like casing, wellheads, and tanks is not an IDC.
-Those items are depreciated separately over multiple years.
+Tangible equipment -- casing, wellheads, tanks -- doesn't count as an IDC.
+Those items get depreciated separately over multiple years.

 How Direct Participation with Bass Energy & Exploration Works

-1. Qualify: Complete a suitability questionnaire to confirm qualified investor status.
+1. Qualify: Fill out a suitability questionnaire so we can confirm your investor status.

-2. Review: We share current oil and gas wells for sale with full cost breakdowns, IDC/TDC allocations, and geological data.
+2. Review: We'll share current wells for sale with cost breakdowns, IDC/TDC splits, and geological data.

 3. Invest: Subscribe through the Private Placement Memorandum.
-Capital is deployed into specific wells.
+Your capital goes into specific wells.

-4. Receive K-1: We deliver tax documents showing your IDC deduction and coordinate with your CPA.
+4. Receive Tax Documents: We send year-end tax-reporting documentation showing the IDC deduction and work directly with your CPA.

 The Bass family has over 100 years of combined experience in oil and gas.
 We invest alongside our partners and believe transparency builds trust.
 Interested?
 See if you qualify.